jaac-app/jaac/README.md

 # Summary
 JAAC App is a modern collaborative live chat app written in React.
 Users can create new channel and new direct messaging channels to chat with each other.
 App has responsive design and search functionalities.

-# Features
+# Features:- A Side Navebar will have all button of below described features:
+1. Search users/messages/channels
+2. Create meeting
+3. User profile
+4. Setting
+5. My Notes
-1. Group Channel Messaging - Add new Channel
+6. Group Channel Messaging - Add new Channel
-2. Direct Messaging
+7. Direct Messaging
-3. Create meeting
-4. User Notes
-5. Search users/messages/channels
-6. User profile

 # Features working with fake data
 Group Channels:-